Autonomously Executed Strategy

 From playbook to executable doctrine

 Once maps are instrumented, the decisions within them can be expressed as policies.
-Leaders translate doctrines such as "automate once a component hits commodity" or "trigger open standards when ecosystem risk spikes" into machine-readable rules.
-Agent frameworks watch the telemetry layers of the map—usage, cost, supply chain health, regulatory change—and fire the appropriate play automatically.
-Humans move from deciding if to act to specifying when and how much freedom the system has to respond.
+Leaders can translate doctrines like "automate once a component hits commodity" or "trigger open standards when ecosystem risk spikes" into machine-readable rules.
+Agent frameworks can then watch the telemetry from the map—usage, cost, supply chain health, regulatory change—and automatically fire the appropriate play.
+The human role shifts from deciding if to act to specifying when and how much freedom the system has to respond.

 Architecture of autonomous plays

-- Telemetry spine – Data pipelines keep the map alive: component maturity scores, dependency health, demand shifts, partner behaviour, and compliance posture.
+- Telemetry spine – Data pipelines that keep the map alive with component maturity scores, dependency health, demand shifts, partner behaviour, and compliance posture.

-- Agent mesh – Specialised AI services handle procurement, contract negotiation, engineering automation, marketing experiments, or migration runbooks.
-Each agent knows which map components it owns and which doctrine clauses apply.
+- Agent mesh – Specialised AI services that handle procurement, contract negotiation, engineering automation, marketing experiments, or migration runbooks.
+Each agent knows which map components it owns and which doctrine clauses apply to it.

 Doctrine prerequisites